 How to Lay Indian Sandstone

-Indian Sandstone is seen on patios and driveways around the world, thanks to its attractive design and durability.
+Indian sandstone is seen on patios and driveways around the world, thanks to its attractive design and durability.
 The variety of colours available means it can suit a range of properties and landscapes, but the natural textures means that each stone is unique, adding to the desirability of the material.
-This guide will ensure you can lay your Indian Sandstone simply and safely.
+This guide explains how to lay indian sandstone simply and safely.

 Clean the designated area where you are going to lay the stone.
 This includes the removal of foliage and debris.